 Appointment recommendations for Lecturers and term appointments of Senior Lecturers are approved by the Provost or her designate.
 Promotions to or appointments of Senior Lecturers for continuing terms are reviewed by the Provost and the Chair of the Advisory Board and approved by the President.
 Appointments of Artists-in-Residence are approved by the Provost and reported to the Advisory Board and President.

-The Appendix D form, “Recommendation for Teaching Appointment, Lecturers and Other Teaching Staff” should be used for teaching appointments of Lecturers; Visiting, Consulting, and Clinical Assistant Professors, Associate Professors, and Professors; Acting, Visiting and Clinical Instructors; and appointments (By courtesy).
-For appointments of Senior Lecturers or Artists-in-Residence, use the Appendix E form, “Recommendation for Appointment as Senior Lecturer or Artist-in-Resident.”
+The Faculty and Academic Staff Appointment (FASA) system must be used for teaching appointments of Lecturers; Visiting, Clinical Assistant Professors, Clinical Associate Professors, and Clinical Professors; Acting, Visiting and Clinical Instructors; and appointments (By courtesy).
+For appointments of Senior Lecturers or Artists-in-Residence appointments must use the Appendix E form, “Recommendation for Appointment as Senior Lecturer or Artist-in-Resident”, must be used.

 There are significant variations in the circumstances under which individuals qualify for and secure appointments in the Academic Staff-Teaching ranks.
-The length of term may vary from one quarter to continuing term; individuals may serve at part-time or full-time, with or without salary.
-The recommendation procedure and form are designed to insure that an appointee is qualified for his or her specific role, as well as to provide departments, schools, and the Provost with information concerning the specific circumstances which warrant the appointment, the courses to be taught by the appointee, etc. Recommendations submitted are reviewed in the Provost’s Office.
+The length of term may vary from one quarter to continuing term; individuals may serve part-time or full-time.
+All benefits-eligible Lecturers, Senior Lecturers and Artists-in-Residence must be paid at or above the minimum salary required by California for exempt employees.
+All contingent lecturers (regardless of percentage of time of appointment) must be paid either at or above the minimum salary required by California for exempt employees or by the hour.
+The recommendation procedure and form are designed to ensure that an appointee is qualified for his or her specific role, as well as to provide departments, schools, and the Provost with information concerning the specific circumstances which warrant the appointment, the courses to be taught by the appointee, etc. Submitted recommendations are reviewed in the Provost’s Office.
 Retroactive appointments are considered only in unusual circumstances; a person without a valid teaching appointment should not commence teaching responsibilities without approval of the Provost.

 6.2.1 Search Procedures